murzindima/YP_notifications_sprint_1/README.md

 ## About the repo structure

-notifications_api_service is a FastAPI service for notifications. notifications_worker_service is a Celery worker for notifications. notifications_admin_panel_service is a Django service for the admin panel. auth_api_service is a FastAPI service for authentication and authorization. nginx is the NGINX proxy.
+notifications_api is a FastAPI service for notifications. notifications_worker is a Celery worker for notifications. auth_api is a FastAPI service for authentication and authorization. nginx is the NGINX proxy.

 so, you can find the .env.example file in auth_api_service, notifications_api_service, notifications_admin_panel_service, and notifications_worker_service directories.